graniticio/granitic/doc/tutorial/001-fundamentals.md

 code that you intend to use as components.
 The `components` section declares uniquely named components that you want to be managed by Granitic.

-The sole component in this file, `artistHandler`, is an instance of `handler.WsHandler`, a built-in Granitic type.
-A `ws.WsHandler` coordinates the bulk of the request processing lifecycle as well as managing error-handling for a web service request.
+The sole component in this file, `artistHandler`, is an instance of [handler.WsHandler](https://pkg.go.dev/github.com/graniticio/granitic/v2/ws/handler#WsHandler), a built-in Granitic type.
+A `handler.WsHandler` coordinates the bulk of the request processing lifecycle as well as managing error-handling for a web service request.

 One of the fields on this component, `Logic`, expects another component to be injected into to it.
 In this case